-- Theory assessment/multiple choice question paper there is 1 paper per Learner and Learners should answer all the questions under 'examination' conditions, see QA Multiple Choice Question Paper Guidelines: - Maximum time allowed is 25 minutes - Minimum mark is 10 out of 15 to be considered for an overall 'Pass'
+Theory assessment/multiple choice question papers - there is 1 paper per unit for each Learner and Learners should answer all the questions under 'examination' conditions, see QA Multiple Choice Question Paper Guidelines.
+The maximum time allowed is 45 minutes.
+The minimum mark is 20 out of 30 to be considered for an overall 'Pass'